 In Real Life, apparently many UNAMIR soldiers had this.
 After finding out that they were ordered to withdraw, they would burn their caps in shamenote While he doesn't talk about it much in his book about the genocide, General Romeo Dallaire, the Canadian general in charge of the peacekeeping force at the time, tried to kill himself at least once, possibly as many as 3 times, as a result of the inhumanity he saw in Rwanda, and he lays the blame squarely on the UN (specifically the French and the Americans) for not only refusing to act, but actively preventing his forces from stopping the genocide.

 Historical Villain Downgrade: General Bizimungu.
-In the film, he's poratrayed as only motivated by self-interest; while uninterested in protecting Tutsis unless Paul is paying him to do so, he also shows no particular desire to see them dead, unlike other Hutu officers.
-He also adamantly inists to Paul that he did not commit any atrocities when he has no obvious reason to lie.
+In the film, he's portrayed as only motivated by self-interest; while uninterested in protecting Tutsis unless Paul is paying him to do so, he also shows no particular desire to see them dead, unlike other Hutu officers.
+He also adamantly insists to Paul that he did not commit any atrocities when he has no obvious reason to lie.
 The real life Bizimungu, however, did indeed lead massacres.

 Honest Corporate Executive: Paul's boss in Belgium, Mr. Tillens, who is horrified by the genocide does what he can to help Paul and the refugees, notably doing more than his nation's actual government to help.